FRC-7850/7850ProgrammingRequirements/README.md

 This document is not currently fully inclusive of all wiring or programming requirements.
 It will focus on programming requirements and electrical requirements for CAN circuits and motor controller peripherals.

+1. Git Requirements
-1. CAN Requirements
+2. CAN Requirements
-2. Command Based Programming
+3. Command Based Programming
-3. To Be Determined
+4. To Be Determined

+## 1. Git Requirements
+### **_Use Branches for your changes_**
+- Every change shall be done on a branch off of the main branch
+  - Users shall not push directly to main branch.
+  - Main branch shall be the latest robot-ready code.
+- Users shall push any changes on the branch they are working on to Github at the end of the day.

-## 1. CAN Requirements
+## 2. CAN Requirements
 ### **_Wiring Requirements_**
   - CAN circuits shall be wired with 22 AWG Green and Yellow twisted pair wires.